 - Airfare booked through AmexTravel.com

 - 1 point per dollar on all other purchases

 On the other hand, the Capital One Venture card earns 2 miles on every purchase.

 In this case, the Amex Gold card has a higher earning rate at supermarkets and on both dining and airfare.
-The Capital One Venture is more straightforward, since it earns 2 miles per dollar on all purchases, regardless of the spending category.
+The Capital One Venture is more straightforward, since it earns at least 2 miles per dollar on all purchases, regardless of the spending category.